newrelic/newrelic-python-agent/PROCESS.rst

 ``vA.B.C``.

 With our odd/even numbering scheme, ``B`` should always be even.
-This string will become the final tag git-flow will add when finishing the release.
+This string will become the final tag ``git-flow`` will add when finishing the release.

 7. If necessary, push release branch back to github for further testing by the rest of the Python agent team.
+Wait for confirmation before proceeding if such testing is required.

 8. Follow ``git-glow`` procedure to finish the release branch.

-9. Switch back to the ``develop`` branch and perform a merged from ``master`` into the ``develop`` branch.
+9. Switch back to the ``develop`` branch and perform a merge from ``master`` back into the ``develop`` branch.

-This is to synchronize the two branches so git doesn't keep tracking them as completely parallel paths of development.
+This is to synchronize the two branches so git doesn't keep tracking them as completely parallel paths of development with consequent strange results when trying to compare branches.

 10. In the ``develop`` branch, increment the version number in ``newrelic/__init__.py`` to be that of next development release number.